-Founded in 1891, Seattle University moves into its second century of providing higher education in the Jesuit tradition.
+Founded in 1891, Seattle University offers a value-based education in the Jesuit tradition.
 The university's development as one of the Northwest's leading centers of higher education is closely interwoven with the history of Seattle and the Puget Sound area.
 It is also a story of a relentless effort on the part of the university to serve the educational needs of a growing metropolitan community.

-Like most universities whose roots go back a century or so, Seattle University had a humble and unpretentious beginning.
-In 1890, Bishop Aegidius Junger of the then Nisqually Diocese, concerned over the lack of educational opportunity for Catholic youth in the Seattle area, sent repeated requests to the Jesuits of the Rocky Mountain Mission territory to establish both a parish and a school in the young city.
+Seattle University had a humble and unpretentious beginning.
+In 1890, Bishop Aegidius Junger of what was then called the Nisqually Diocese, concerned over the lack of educational opportunity for Catholic youth in the Seattle area, sent repeated requests to the Jesuits of the Rocky Mountain Mission territory to establish both a parish and a school in the young city.
 In response to the intrepid bishop's appeals, Frs.
 Victor Garrand and Adrian Sweere arrived from the Yakima station in the spring of 1891.